 We have worked with organisations including the City of Salisbury, Playford Alive, the ARA (Australian Refugee Association) and NASSSA (Northern Adelaide State Secondary Schools' Alliance) to create tailored educational programs that meet our clients and their cohorts' needs.

 Recent highlights include:

-- The True North Project: This writing and communications project is developed in partnership with the City of Salisbury and includes the production of an anthology of creative and critical writing, You're Not Alone, to be launched at 2015 Salisbury Writers' Festival.
+- The True North Project: This writing and communications project is developed in partnership with the City of Salisbury and includes the production of an anthology of creative and critical writing, You're Not Alone, was launched at 2015 Salisbury Writers' Festival.

 - The Finding Your Voice program implemented in partnership with NASSSA: Digital and face-to-face workshops in public speaking and professional writing delivered to students in northern suburbs schools.

 - Annual ARA Schools' Event: We co-host the major schools' event offered by ARA, which promotes cultural diversity and educational opportunity to students from culturally diverse backgrounds.

 For further information please contact Dr Stephanie Hester, Director: Gender, Equity, Diversity and Inclusion.